-6 Essential Categories for Goal Setting: Thoughtful Questions to Inspire Your New Year’s Resolutions
+6 Essential Categories for Goal Setting: Thoughtful Questions to Inspire your New Years Resolutions

 As the New Year begins, it’s a wonderful time to reflect, reset, and refocus on what truly matters.
-Setting resolutions isn’t just about achieving goals-it’s about
+Setting resolutions isn’t just about achieving goals—it’s about becoming the kind of person you aspire to be.
+Here are some thoughtful questions and categories to guide you in creating meaningful resolutions for the year ahead.

 Self: Cultivating Your Inner World

+Your personal growth is the foundation for every other area of life.
 Reflect on these questions to focus on self-work and character development:

 • What kind of person do I want to be this year?